Self-Awareness

 • Many of our habitual thoughts are destructive, harmful, or useless.

-• We often have addictions or triggers controlling us without our knowledge.
+• We frequently have addictions or triggers controlling us without our knowledge.

 Meditation enhances the power of silence:

-• Silence allows us to unwind and decompress the constant information we tend to receive.
+• Silence allows us to unwind and decompress from the constant information we tend to receive.

 • We tend to fill the silence with empty noise.